 "A Stash from the Past" is a wise, waggish and exceedingly daring episode from a sitcom renowned for its unflinching audacity.
 When Roseanne finds a bag of pot in one of the kids' rooms, she's angry-...

-'Roseanne' is the story of a working class family struggling with life's essential problems: Marriage, Children, Money and Parents in Law.
-A classic sitcom, the story circles around the Connor family - a family of five (DJ, Darlene, Becky, Roseanne and Dan).
-The household's mother, Roseanne, is being accompanied in her quest to keep the family together by her sister Jackie and various friends over the years.
+'Roseanne' is the story of a working-class family struggling with life's essential problems--marriage, children, money, and parents-in-law.
+A now-classic sitcom, the story circles around the Connor family, a family of five that includes the parents, Roseanne and Dan, and the children, Becky, Darlene, and D.J.
+(Dan, Junior).
+Roseanne is helped in her challenge to keep the family moving along by her single sister, Jackie, and various friends.
 Written by

 38 of 51 people found this review helpful.

 Was this review helpful to you?